00:00 We write tests to show us when there are problems with our code, but what if there are intermittent

 22:25 And I often use that as an opportunity to rethink my assumptions about the function that I'm testing.

-22:31 - So you said fuzzing.
+22:31 So you said fuzzing.

-22:36 - So when I think of fuzzing as a process where you're randomly generating inputs that you're going to send to the function under test And you're frequently doing that in what I would call a campaign, which means that the input generation process is going to range perhaps for an extended period of time.
+22:36 So when I think of fuzzing as a process where you're randomly generating inputs that you're going to send to the function under test, and you're frequently doing that in what I would call a campaign,

-22:57 And you may have different goals during that fuzzing campaign, like covering more of the program under test or attempting to realize as many crash inducing inputs as is possible.
+22:57 And you may have different goals during that fuzzing campaign, like covering more of the program under test, or attempting to realize as many crash-inducing inputs as is possible.

-23:09 - Yeah, that's such a cool idea.
+23:09 Yeah, that's such a cool idea.

 23:11 And that's sort of how a hypothesis works.

-23:13 Although I don't know, it's really meant for buzzing in the sense of just we're gonna hit it with a whole bunch of stuff at extreme scale until it breaks, but it certainly is meant to run it a lot of times with different inputs.
+23:13 Although I don't know it's really meant for fuzzing in the sense of just we're going to hit it with a whole bunch of stuff at extreme scale until it breaks.

 23:25 So sort of the effect, if not necessarily the intent of it.

-23:29 Here's another one from the audience that also is one that I hadn't thought about from Marwan.
+23:28 Here's another one from the audience that also is one that I hadn't thought about from Marwan.

-23:41 That's pretty wild.
-I hadn't really thought about that, right?
+23:42 I hadn't really thought about that, right?

-23:43 But you have a lock on something.
+23:43 But if you have a lock on something.

 23:45 Resource availability in general is quite a common cause of flakiness.